All Episodes

 That's the whole point.

-You know, we're we're at the mercy of what they decide to do, and it didn't work out particularly well for Western Europe, Europe by becoming dependent on Vladimir Putin for energy.
+And it didn't work out particularly well for Western Europe by becoming dependent on Vladimir Putin for energy.

-I don't think it's gonna work out for us either.
+I don't think it's going to work out for us either.

-We got a great Hannity Nine Eastern on the Fox News channel.
+We got a great Hannity 9 Eastern on the Fox News channel.

 Thank you for making this show possible.